mbrown1413/PsyRender/README.md

     $ make

-This compiles a library in `lib/libpsyrender.so` and compiles executables in the `bin/` directory.
-Unless `lib/libpsyrender.so` is installed in a library path, you will need to use the `LD_LIBRARY_PATH` to run the executables:
+This compiles a library as `libpsyrender.so` and compiles executables in the `bin/` directory.
+Use the `LD_LIBRARY_PATH` environment variable in linux when running an executable so the shared library can be found:

-    $ LD_LIBRARY_PATH=lib/ ./bin/interactive
+    $ LD_LIBRARY_PATH=./ ./bin/interactive

 Directory Structure